+In the 1830's Wilhelm von Humbold postulated that one thinks in forms limited and determined by the forms of one's native language.
+In the 1930's Benjamin Whorf linked the structure of language with a particular world view and sought to reveal the metaphysics implicit in the structure of Indo-European languages (Coetzee, 1977).
 The tendency to perceive the universe in terms of objects and actions rather than states is imposed by the use of a language which breaks down reality in terms of subjects and verbs.
 The standard order so prevalent in English (Subject-Verb-Object) imposes the reading of causality and temporality into experience whereas these meanings would not necessarily be transmitted in other families of languages.
-Coetzee affirms that the Subject-Verb order is metaphorical because it imposes a temporal-causal order over the syntactic order.
+The Subject-Verb order is metaphorical because it imposes a temporal-causal order over the syntactic order.

 Modern science as we know it in the Western World mirrors the structure and processes of Indo-European languages in that it seeks to give a systematic account of reality by linking events to a network of causal relations and to structures of objects and forces.
 Language provides a theory of reality which is superimposed on the scientific theory it helps to articulate.
 There is evidence that Newton struggled with language while attempting to explain the law of gravitation.
-The controversy that ensued over this law (and which became a cause celebre in the history of science) was due to language.

-By using the standard syntactic order in English of Subject-Verb-Object, Newton was obliged to assign temporal-causal relationships to heavenly bodies.
+The controversy that ensued over this law (and which became a cause celebre in the history of science) was due to language (Fritz and Fritz).
+By using the standard syntactic order of Subject-Verb-Object, Newton was obliged to assign temporal-causal relationships to heavenly bodies.